Terms of Business

 Ethics and Privacy

-I am a member of the Association of Professional Genealogists (APG) and have undertaken to abide by their Code of Ethics.
+I am a member of the Register of Qualified Genealogists (RQG) and have undertaken to abide by their Professional Code.
 I am registered with the Information Commissioner's Office under the Data Protection Act, registration reference Z3618532.

 Before starting work I will send a research agreement for your approval and electronic signature, using Adobe EchoSign.